-*This post was written for Dynamics 365 for Financials but the content also applies to Dynamics NAV.
+*This post was written for Dynamics 365 Business Central but the content also applies to Dynamics NAV.
 You may notice some slight differences in the screenshots, but the information and steps are directly applicable to the NAV solution.

 How does Bank Integration work?
-I’ve included the Microsoft video outlining the simple process to integrate Bank Feeds into Dynamics 365 for Financials.
+I’ve included the Microsoft video outlining the simple process to integrate Bank Feeds into Dynamics 365 Business Central.
 Linking your bank account(s) allows reporting access to your cash position; including daily, weekly, and monthly bank transaction imports – showing inbound cash and outbound payments that have cleared each bank account.
-For customers with multiple bank accounts, Dynamics 365 for Financials has the ability to link to multiple accounts!
+For customers with multiple bank accounts, Dynamics 365 Business Central has the ability to link to multiple accounts!
 Additionally, if there are transactions that occur outside of your scheduled feed, additional entries can be imported using the Payment Reconciliation Journal.
 Once the information is imported, it can be accessed by users with appropriate permissions – either view only or bank reconciliation access.

-The best part of this integration is that it is included in your Microsoft Dynamics 365 for Financials subscription!
+The best part of this integration is that it is included in your Microsoft Dynamics 365 Business Central subscription!

 Ready to enable your business with cash flow information and simplify the bank reconciliation process?
 Check out the video and my step-by-step instructions below.

-Steps to set-up Bank Integration in Dynamics 365 for Financials:
+Steps to set-up Bank Integration in Dynamics 365 Business Central: